SanziSen/EmpRet1.0/README.md

      3-HR_comm_sep.csv : A CSV file containing the data of the employees

 ## Processes incorporated : ##
-     Use the Employee Retention dataset named HR_comma_sep.csv we :
+     Using the Employee Retention dataset named HR_comma_sep.csv we :
         1- Figured out which variables have direct and clear impact on employee retention (i.e. whether they leave the company or continue to work).
         2- Plotted bar charts showing impact of employee salaries on retention.
         3- Plotted bar charts showing correlation between department and employee retention.